A Light shed on Lepton Flavor Universality in B decays: Introduction

-This article delivers a thorough study and sheds light on various lepton flavor-violating decays to figure out the newly discovered effects along with the prospects for improved sensitivity and complimentary measurements at present and future colliders.
+In this context, we present our results on anomalies of $B$-decays in a potential model-dependent framework, i.e. Relativistic Independent Quark Model (RIQM) which we have briefly discussed in the latter part of the article.
+In this paper, recent results in $B$-hadron decays are presented with a focus to test the applicability of RIQM framework in explaining the LFU ratios in addition to the prediction from model-independent studies as well.
 Section~\ref{sec:exp_outlook} consists of an experimental outlook on LFU.
 Sections~\ref{sec:testsofLFU} and \ref{sec:tests} discuss the model-dependent and independent studies of $b\to c$ and $b\to s$ decays and their corresponding results have been reported.
 Finally, we present our conclusions and future outlook in section~\ref{sec:conclusions}.
+For the sake of completeness, the details of our model such as the quark orbitals, momentum probability amplitude, and the parametrization of weak decay form factors have been mentioned in appendices~\ref{app:quark_orbitals} and \ref{app:parametrization}.